-Here’s an article written by Marcelo Kayath, who in the early 80’s was considered one of the great up-and-coming guitarists of his generation (see his bio below).
+Here’s an article written by Marcelo Kayath, who in the early 80’s was considered one of the great up-and-coming guitarists of his generation.
 I find his thoughts on the current state of the guitar really interesting, but I have a feeling that not everyone will agree with him.
 I’m very curious to see what everyone has to say.

 GUITAR – A SMALL ORCHESTRA OR A GRAND PIANO?